dart-lang/site-www/src/_guides/language/concurrency/index.md

 ### The main isolate

 You often don’t need to think about isolates at all.
-A typical Dart app executes all its code in the app's main isolate, as shown in the following figure:
+Dart programs run in the main isolate by default.
+It's the thread where a program starts to run and execute, as shown in the following figure:

 ![A figure showing a main isolate, which runs `main()`, responds to events, and then exits](/guides/language/concurrency/images/basics-main-isolate.png)